rapsoj/jitter-site/_posts/2022-08-30-bikelane-maps.md

 ![no-alignment]({{ '/images/2022-08-30-bikelane-maps/antwerp.png' | absolute_url }})

-For these cities, the bike network is evidently very well-connected.
+For these cities, the bike network is evidently very dense and well-connected.
 The city can be clearly recognized from the bike network alone, indicating that cylists should be able to traverse the city similarly to personal vechiles.

-This is contrasted with the sparse, disconnected bike networks in cities with [some of the least cyclist-friendly cities](https://anytimeestimate.com/research/most-bike-friendly-cities-us-2022/) in the United States (Dallas, Nashville, and Memphis).
+This is contrasted with the sparse, disconnected bike networks in cities with [some of the least cyclist-friendly cities](https://anytimeestimate.com/research/most-bike-friendly-cities-us-2022/) in the United States (Dallas, Nashville, and Memphis):

 ![no-alignment]({{ '/images/2022-08-30-bikelane-maps/dallas.png' | absolute_url }})